See below for answers to frequently asked questions regarding Kolbe’s Asynchronous courses.

-What is included in the Asynchronous Online course?
+What is included in the Asynchronous course?

-How are Asynchronous Online courses formatted?
+How are Asynchronous courses formatted?

 Coursework is organized into weekly folders on Schoology.
 Depending on the course, this may include all or some of the following: readings, practice assignments, reflections, discussion boards, weekly homework checks, recitations, assessments, recorded content, etc.